-Figure .9: Enclosed Flare Schematic (source: EA, 2004)
+Figure 9: Enclosed Flare Schematic (source: EA, 2004)

 As a flare is exposed to all weather conditions, it is important that the finish on the exterior of the flare is weatherproof as well as heat-resistant.
 The structure of the flare must be designed to withstand wind stresses.
 Ancillary items such as control and instrumentation equipment, including cabling, must be protected.
 Provision of housing makes maintenance tasks easier, but explosion hazards must be considered.